Elisha M. Wachman, MD

 Substance Use Disorders

-I am an Associate Professor of Pediatrics and Director of Pediatric Academic Research at BUSM/BMC.
+I am a Professor of Pediatrics and Vice Chair for Research in the Department of Pediatrics at BMC.
 My research expertise is in substance use disorders in pregnancy and neonatal opioid withdrawal syndrome, with most of my work focused on clinical and translational research.

 Available to Mentor as: (Review Mentor Role Definitions):